metis

 Chain:

-[1] PER_MESSAGE_OVERRIDE not_applicable no @model token in message
+[1] per_message_override not_applicable no @model token in message

-[2] MANUAL_STICKY not_applicable no sticky model set
+[2] manual_sticky not_applicable no sticky model set

-[3] CONFIGURED_RULES rejected rule "deep for architecture" matched →
+[3] rule rejected rule "deep for architecture" matched →

 anthropic:claude-opus-4-7 (provider_unavailable)

-[5] WORKSPACE_DEFAULT chose anthropic:claude-sonnet-4-6
+[7] workspace_default chose anthropic:claude-sonnet-4-6

+The chain stops at the first chose entry (here slot 7), so global_default (slot 8) does not appear.
 The TUI’s /model show command prints the same trace inline.

 8. Worked examples